palewire/django-postgres-copy/docs/index.rst

     $ python manage.py myexportcommand

 That's it.
 You can even export your queryset after any filters or other tricks.
-This will work;
+This will work:

 .. code-block:: python